When Should I See a Podiatrist (Chiropodist)?

 Thick skin in concentrated areas is known as Corns or Callus.
 It can be nothing to be concerned about or the hard skin forming on your feet in either concentrated areas (corns) or more widespread (callus) can be very painful when it builds up.
 This then needs professional care to gently remove the hard skin and give advice and treatment to prevent recurrence or manage the problem conservatively.We call it "Debridement" where we use scalpel blades to painlessly remove the callus.

-Book a General Foot Treatment at Supplefeet with our HCPC Podiatrists for £40 and for a real foot transformation combine with a pedicure; our renowned PodPed treatment.
+Book a General Foot Treatment at Supplefeet (current price £50 - first and subsequent appointments £44) and for a real foot transformation combine with a pedicure; our renowned PodPed treatment.
 The original "medical pedicure."
 Investing in your feet is so very important for the great issues our feet face every day!
 Take that first step to better feet.

 Chiropody care to conservatively and effectively manage this common complaint is something your feet deserve, you deserve and we can deliver.